iacgm/website/content/projects/nurikabe.md

 ---
 date: '2025-09-27'
 draft: true
-title: 'Rule-Based Nurikabe Solver'
+title: 'Solving & Generating Nurikabe Puzzles'
-summary: A Logical Approach to Solving & Generating Nurikabe Puzzles.
+summary: A Logical Approach.
 ---

+Nurikabe has all the tells of a perfect puzzle.
+It's extremely simple, extremely addictive (for a certain kind of person, anyway), and quite hard.